Manzoor Pashteen: Pashtun Long March

 The PTM gained prominence after Naqeebullah Mehsud, accused of militant connections, was killed by police in Karachi on January 20, 2018.
-Human rights groups note that the war on terrorism has served as a pretense for authorities to persecute Pashtuns, with thousands of young Pashtuns like Mehsud killed or abducted by authorities on shaky charges.
-Due to their dominance of the Taliban, Pashtuns overall have been branded as Islamists or militants.
+Human rights groups note the war on terrorism has served as a pretense for authorities to persecute Pashtuns, with thousands of young Pashtuns like Mehsud killed or abducted by authorities on shaky charges.
+Due to their dominance in the Taliban, Pashtuns overall have been branded as Islamists or militants.

 On January 26, 2018, Pashteen and his 20 companions began a protest march from Dera Ismail Khan.
 Many people joined the march along the way, and it reached Peshawar on January 28.
-Upon reaching Islamabad on February 1, the Pashtun Tahafuz Movement organized a sit-in called "All Pashtun National Jirga".
+Upon reaching Islamabad on February 1, the Pashtun Tahafuz Movement organized a sit-in called an "All Pashtun National Jirga".
 The jirga condemned the fake encounter killing of Naqeebullah Mehsud, a 27-year old Pashtun shopkeeper from Waziristan, perpetrated by the Karachi Police under Rao Anwar Ahmed Khan.
-Among other demands, the jirga also appealed the government to set up a judicial inquiry for Naqeebullah Mehsud, as well as for all the other Pashtuns murdered extrajudicially in police encounters.
-On 13 March 2018 Human Rights Watch seconded the call to investigate Mehsud's killers and called on the Pakistani government to drop criminal cases against Manzoor Pashteen and other protest leaders.
+Among other demands, the jirga also appealed the government to set up a judicial inquiry for Naqeebullah Mehsud, and for all the other Pashtuns murdered extrajudicially in police encounters.
+On 13 March 2018, Human Rights Watch seconded the call to investigate Mehsud's killers and called on the Pakistani government to drop criminal cases against Manzoor Pashteen and other protest leaders.

-There was grand gathering of PTM in the center of Khyber Pakhtunkhwa, Peshawar on 8 April 2018.
+There was a grand gathering of PTM in the center of Khyber Pakhtunkhwa, Peshawar on 8 April 2018.